AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 polynomial with rational coefficients.
 A typical example is the square

-name comes from lat. transcendent = transcending intellectual
+name comes from lat. transcendent = transcending reasonal

 l Real numbers are the unification

-that can be written by finite or infinite mathematical
+can be written by finite or infinite mathematical development.

-development.
-Thus, real numbers include all of the above natural,
+Thus, real numbers include all of the above natural, integer,

-transcentents.
-They can be used to quantify basically all events
+can be used to quantify basically all events "really"

-.
-Complex numbers formally generalize real numbers by introducing
+Complex numbers formally generalize real numbers by introducing roots

-roots from negative numbers (which cannot be defined in
+from negative numbers (which cannot be defined in the field

-the field of real numbers, do not exist).
-The basic idea here is
+of real numbers, do not exist).
+The basic idea here is the

 .
 Complex numbers are then a kind of "combination" of